 How to Cook Under Blade Steak

 If you are looking to marinate and grill a steak, an under blade is a good cut at a reasonable price.
-Although it is considered tender, the relatively lean meat should be marinated in a flavorful mixture with an acid for at least two hours before being cooked, regardless of the method.
+Although it is considered tender, the relatively lean meat should be marinated in a flavorful mixture with an acid, such as vinegar, wine, or lemon juice, for at least two hours before being cooked, regardless of the method.
 The under blade steak can be grilled hot and fast, though anything over medium doneness is going to lead to a tough and dry cut of meat.
 The under blade steak is a good cut for braising, as well as for making into kebabs, fajitas, and stir-fry.